memtrip/eosreach-android/android/README.md

 ### TODO:
-- Symbol should be inferred by blockchain requests and not hard coded
 - pull to refresh on each data screen
+    - all three account tabs should trigger a refresh of AccountsActivity
-    - all three account tabs
+    - all three account tabs should trigger a refresh of AccountsActivity
 - View action screen
 - Vote for block producer screen
     - a request for the user to vote for memtrip should be at the top
-- Why are incoming actions not being displayed
 - Create account api
     - Implement the create account api
     - Integrate with create account api with the app